adambard/learnxinyminutes-docs/ada.html.markdown

    subtype Primaries is Hues range Red ..
 Blue;  --  This is a range.

    --  You can define variables or constants like this:
+   --  Var_Name : Type := Value;

-   --  10 is the universal integer.
+   --  10 is a universal integer.
 These universal numerics can be used with --  any type which matches the base type.
    Angle : Degrees := 10;
    Value : Integer := 20;
    --  New_Angle : Degrees := Value;  --  Incompatible types won't compile.
    --  New_Value : Integer := Angle;

    Blue_Hue   :          Primaries := Blue;  --  A variable.
    Red_Hue    : constant Primaries := Red;   --  A constant.
    Yellow_Hue : constant Hues      := Yellow;
    Colour_1   : constant Hues      := Red_Hue;
    --  Colour_2   : constant Primaries := Yellow_Hue;  --  uncomment to compile.

-   --  You can force conversions, but the you are warned by the name of the --  package that you are doing something unsafe. function Degrees_To_Int is new Ada.Unchecked_Conversion
+   --  You can force conversions, but then you are warned by the name of the --  package that you may be doing something unsafe. function Degrees_To_Int is new Ada.Unchecked_Conversion
      (Source => Degrees,   --  Line continuations are indented by 2 spaces.
       Target => Integer);

    New_Value_2 : Integer := Degrees_To_Int (Angle);  --  Note, space before (.

    --  Ada has a style guide and GNAT will force you to adhere to it, so that --  all Ada source looks consistent.
+However, the style can be customized.

-   --  Yes, you can even define your own floating and fixed point types, this --  is a very rare and unique ability. type Real_Angles is digits 3 range 0.0 ..
+   --  Yes, you can even define your own floating and fixed point types, this --  is a very rare and unique ability. ```digits``` refers to the minimum --  digit precission that the type should support. ```delta``` is for fixed --  point types and refers to the smallest change that the type will support. type Real_Angles is digits 3 range 0.0 ..
 360.0;
    type Fixed_Angles is delta 0.01 digits 5 range 0.0 ..
 360.0;

    RA : constant Real_Angles  := 36.45;
-   FA : constant Fixed_Angles := 360.0;
+   FA : constant Fixed_Angles := 360.0;  --  ".0" in order to make it a Float.

    --  You can have normal Latin 1 based strings by default.
    Str  : constant String    := "This is a constant string";